-Why I Cant Focus At Work?
+Why I Can’t Focus At Work?
 How To Hack The Brain To Focus More?

 The Signs Of Being Unable To Focus

-You may have difficulty concentrating or focusing due to a variety of signs.
-If your short-term memory isn’t good, you may have trouble recalling recent events.
-You will lose track of important information and find it difficult to focus on the task at hand.
+You may have difficulty concentrating or focusing due to various signs and trouble recalling recent events if your short-term memory isn’t good.
+You will lose track of important information and find it difficult to focus on the task.
+And you struggle to make decisions or lack the energy to do so.

-It could be more than just feeling “off” or having a bad week.
+It could be more than feeling “off” or having a bad week.

 • Trouble remembering details from just a few seconds ago.